vercel/next.js/packages/next/README.md

 - `routeChangeStart(url)` - Fires when a route starts to change
 - `routeChangeComplete(url)` - Fires when a route changed completely
-- `routeChangeError(err, url)` - Fires when there's an error when changing routes
+- `routeChangeError(err, url)` - Fires when there's an error when changing routes, or a route load is cancelled
 - `beforeHistoryChange(url)` - Fires just before changing the browser's history
 - `hashChangeStart(url)` - Fires when the hash will change but not the page
 - `hashChangeComplete(url)` - Fires when the hash has changed but not the page